Approximate low-weight check codes and circuit lower bounds for noisy ground states

 We conclude with a few remarks about our qLWC construction.
 The code Hamiltonian has the following properties: \begin{enumerate} \item It is a \emph{non-commuting} Hamiltonian --- whereas usually most code Hamiltonians, such as those coming from stabilizer codes, are commuting. \item The terms of the Hamiltonian (i.e. the checks) do not behave as syndrome measurements as in stabilizer codes; they mainly describe groundspace, but are not directly used in the decoding procedure. \item It is gapless: its gap decays as $\min \{ n^{-2}, \poly(\delta) \}$. \item The number of terms that act on any given particle (called the \emph{degree}) grows as a function of $n$.
 In contrast, qLDPC codes have bounded degree. \item The output state after applying an error and decoding is a mixed state with $\geq (1-\delta)$ probability of being the original state:

 This is in contrast to the general definition of an approximate qLWC code where the output need only be close in trace distance. \end{enumerate}

 Furthermore, we note that our qLWC code construction is inherently quantum.
 The analagous classical construction of our code would use the Cook-Levin tableau \cite{Cook:1971:CTP:800157.805047,Levin:73} instead of the Feynman-Kitaev clock Hamiltonian.
-The rows of the resulting tableau would simply be copies of a codeword in a good error correcting code, or equivalently, a repetition code applied to a good error correcting code.
+The rows of the resulting tableau would simply be copies of a codeword in a good error-correcting code, or equivalently, a repetition code applied to a good error-correcting code.
 This would not preserve the good rate and distance properties.
 Whereas, our qLWC code maintains the rows of the tableau in \emph{superposition}, which is essential for our construction to have good rate and distance parameters.

-Lastly, we note that our qLWC construction can likely be improved by using more sophisticated clock Hamiltonian constructions; for example, the techniques of~\cite{caha2017feynman} may be useful for reducing the number of clock particles, reducing the locality of the Hamiltonian terms, and improving the spectral gap.
+Lastly, we note that our qLWC construction can likely be improved by using more sophisticated clock Hamiltonian constructions; for example, the techniques of~\cite{caha2017feynman,1609.08571} may be useful for reducing the number of clock particles, reducing the locality of the Hamiltonian terms, and improving the spectral gap.